Project Contact Form

 </body>

+GTM data layer events can be referenced via a custom event trigger.
+Additional information about the GTM data layer can be found here.
 You can name the GTM event anything you like. formSubmitted is just an example.
 For more information on manually tracking to GTM, see GTM data layer with event handlers.